Conservation of Wildlife in India

-Wildlife is the most important and integral part of our world.
-Wildlife is something that our world needs to beautify itself.
-Wildlife is generally pride of a country and Government of that country is fully responsible for the conservation of wildlife.
-Nowadays we feel need to conserve our wildlife because the past few decades were not very good for the wildlife in India.
+Wildlife is an important and integral part of our world.
+It not only beautifies our world but is also a source of pride for countries, governments & communities who have taken up the responsibility of conserving nature & wildlife in their original form.
+Nowadays we feel need to conserve our wildlife because the past few decades were not very good for the conservation of wildlife in India.

 The reason for a need to conserve our wildlife resources is to maintain ecological balance.
-Lots and lots of activity that we every day perform such as deforestation, mining, hunting, and poaching is hurting wildlife in some way.
-Our greed has led to the extinction of some wildlife species and out of rest, many are now endangered.
-Hunting was a favorite sport for people in past time and killing animals for converting them into a showcase was considered as bravery.
+Lots and lots of activities that we perform every day such as deforestation, mining, hunting, and poaching are hurting wildlife in some way.
+Our greed is responsible for the extinction of some wildlife species, while putting many others in the endangered list.
+Hunting was a favorite sport for people in the past time, trophy killing animals and stuffing them for showcases was considered as bravery.

 But now the condition is different, many forest department and NGO’s have gathered and taken full responsibility to help in conservation wildlife.
-Today we have the number of protected areas and wildlife sanctuaries that are made to preserve wildlife and help them to grow.
+Demarcation of protected sanctuaries to restrict & control human intervention has allowed wildlife to take control.

 Steps taken for conservation of wildlife

 Project Tiger was initiated by the Indian government to ensure the safety of tigers.
 There was a time in India when the tiger population was decreasing exponentially.
-In India, tigers were hunted down and their skin was sold or stuffed and made a showpiece.
-This project took place in 1972, inaugurated by the ministry of environment, forest and climate change.
+Due to excessive trophy hunting during the Raj period and then due to poaching for it’s body parts tiger population came to a fraction of what it used to be.
+This project took off in 1972, inaugurated by the ministry of environment, forest and climate change.
 Many celebrities have now joined this project and have appealed people to come forward to help in protecting our national animal.
 Project Tiger is a huge success of India and now the tiger population is coming back to normal stats.

 NGO’s and community